 Preparing for an IEP meeting requires the juggling of a lot of different components.
 From paperwork and writing the actual IEP to communicating and documenting interactions with families and teachers, there is a lot to get done.

-One of the most important pieces to ensuring that the meeting will run smoothly though is to make sure that you have asked the right questions of parents and given them the information they need.
+One of the most important pieces to ensuring that the IEP meeting will run smoothly though is to make sure that you have asked the right questions of parents and given them the information they need.

 But what types of questions should you ask parents prior to an IEP meeting?
 We have some ideas below.